pbinkley/rcb-manual/sections/02-publishing-and-library-costs-the-book.md

 a price per page so nearly normal.
 Naturally, the publishing is not self-supporting.
-In fact, the figures show that the expenses of manufacture and administration involved in the publication of these fifty-nine titles ran to $115,000, while the net proceeds from sales to apply against these expenses came only to $41,000 in round num{% include columnbreak.html canvas=24 col=2 %}bers.
+In fact, the figures show that the expenses of manufacture and administration involved in the publication of these fifty-nine titles ran to $115,000, while the net proceeds from sales to apply against these expenses came only to $41,000 in round num{%- include columnbreak.html canvas=24 col=2 -%}bers.
 The loss was, therefore, $74,000 on fifty-nine titles, or $1254 per book.
 Sixty-four per cent of the money came to these publishing projects as a subsidy.
 This is the ratio for publication by the learned